-Our earliest glimpse into any marriages after the fall is with the Patriarchs; Abraham, Isaac, Jacob, Joseph and Moses.
+Our earliest glimpse into any marriages after the flood is with the Patriarchs; Abraham, Isaac, Jacob, Joseph and Moses.
 I will not get into them in depth here; but for the sake of basic understanding, their unions point out; arranged marriages (prompted by God), dowry, betrothal, love and having a family.

 When considering what the Law of Moses has to say about relationships, we must mention that not a lot is said about single people except for moral conduct in cases of rape or fornication.
-Therefore, we will not cover them in this particular article.
+Therefore, we will not cover them in this particular lesson.

 There are many scriptures about betrothal (engagement) that is written through the Old Testament.
 I will not get into all those at this time.
 However, this is something God instituted in the law which continues today.
 Our modern engagement is different than it was back then, but it is still all about making a commitment to marry.